iexcloud/docs/source/using-core-data/using-normalized-financial-data.md

 ![](./using-normalized-financial-data/dataset-with-figi-tickers.png)

 You can, however, query the dataset refering to Apple as `AAPL`.

-Here is a SQL query and HTTP request that use the `AAPL` symbol to query for Apple data in a dataset that uses FIGI symbols.
+Here is a SQL query and HTTP request that query the dataset using the `AAPL` symbol.

 **SQL Query:**